lineality/Online_Voting_Using_One_Time_Pads/README.md

 - while a possible risk, this process is the same as for any paper ballot

 5. a bad-agent will act on the behalf of a participant without their participation

+6. a bad-agent will attempt to tamper with a public ballot

 # Description Notes: